 Today, I am in the best shape of my life.
-It took me 9,422 days to get here.
-By day 9,450, I expect to be in the best shape of my life still, but that best will be better than this one, and I intend for that trend to continue on for a while.
+It took me over 9,000 days to get here.
+In another hundred days, I expect to be in the best shape of my life still, but that best will be better than this one, and I intend for that trend to continue on for a while.

 I have never been in great shape before.
 I would hesitate to say that I have ever even been in good shape.
 In high school, I played basketball (starting only because our team was awful) and lacrosse (barely), but I only ever liked to play.
 I never really liked to train, and I never really did much of anything that I didn’t like to do, so I never really did any sort of training at all.
 In sprints, suicides, and 17s (named for the number of times we had to run across the basketball court), I was always near the back of the pack.
 I was physically beat because I was mentally weak, not for a lack of will, I do not think, but rather, a lack of knowledge about, experience with, and belief in a number of ways by which I could systematically improve my steady state, ways in which I could grow and get better.

-When I was 19, I left the University of Richmond to start my own company.
+When I was 19, I left the university I was at to start my own company.
 The venture failed, but the experience instilled in me a belief in the positive power of positivity, and in the rewards which are granted to those who dare to be different.
 My gap year made me realize that I could effectively improve myself as a person, and my three-year education in human and organizational development that followed helped train my brain to see the world from a perspective which would allow me to do just that.

 After graduation, I moved out to San Francisco to begin a job in investment banking.
 Journaling every morning was the first thing that I noticed helped me wire my brain in a positive way.
 I do the same thing today that I did then.
 Open a blank, lined page in a medium-sized notebook, write the date at the top, underline it, write a first sentence that says, “Today is going to be an X day”, where X is some positive word like good, great, excellent, awesome, or extraordinary, and continue on to fill the page with sentences of intentional positivity and gratitude until I run out of room, often ending with a sentence about how lucky I am.
 If you write something as if you believe it over and over again, it does not very much matter whether you do or not, eventually, you will.